WiktorWdowiak/webdevcourse-capstone-project-1/README.md

-# webdevcourse-capstone-project-1
+# Online Resume (HTML)
-This is my Capstone Project 1 - Online Resume from my Web Development Bootcamp
+This is my Capstone Project 1 - Online Resume from my Web Development Bootcamp.